djFatNerd/ulu-main/docs/multisource/guide.md

 paths, applies shared throttling parameters, and forwards additional CLI flags to the Python entry point so teams can compose cost-effective, high-confidence datasets without editing code.

+### Free-tier mode

+When you need a fully cost-free run, pass `--free-tier` (or export `FREE_TIER=true` when using the helper script).
+This disables paid providers, keeps the enriched OSM schema, and automatically loads the sample open datasets bundled under `data/open/`.
+Override them via `--free-tier-geojson` or `--free-tier-csv` to point at Microsoft building footprints, Mapillary POIs, or other municipal open data.
+The script gracefully falls back to OSM-only labels if no offline datasets are available.